-The Bank has adequate processes and procedures in place to identify at any point what assets are held as collateral.
-If due to market volatility the value of underlying assets has declined, additional security would generally be requested from the borrower.
-Alternatively, credit exposures and / or loan conditions would be renegotiated.
+The Bank has adequate processes and procedures in place to identify the assets, which are held as collateral.
+If, due to market volatility the value of underlying assets has declined, additional security would generally be requested from the borrower.

-The valuation of real property and vessels to determine their value for security purposes is carried out by independent registered valuers selected from a panel of valuers approved by the Bank.
+Valuation of real property and vessels to that are held as security against borrowing is undertaken by independent registered valuers, which are selected from a panel of valuers approved by the Bank.